kiva12138/NeuralTuning/README.md

 # NeuralTuning

 The official datasets and codes for paper "One Framework to Rule Them All: Unifying Multimodal Tasks with LLM Neural-Tuning" in Pattern Recognition

+> *Large-scale models have shown impressive abilities across various domains, but most are limited to single-modality data.
+NeuralTuning addresses this by introducing a unified framework capable of handling multiple tasks and modalities through a consistent token-based approach.
+Inspired by sparse distributed representation in the human brain, our novel neural tuning strategy enables efficient multitask processing by activating only relevant neuron subsets for each task.
+We also introduce MMUD, a new benchmark with diverse multimodal and multitask annotations, to advance research in this area.
+NeuralTuning demonstrates the ability to streamline and unify multimodal, multitask learning using large pretrained models.*